sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-basic.md

 !!! warning "Limitations of the `RoomEvent.RecordingStatusChanged` event"

     By using the `RoomEvent.RecordingStatusChanged` event, we can only detect when the recording has started or stopped, but not other states like `starting`, `stopping` or `failed`.
-Additionally, when the recording stops, the event is not triggered until the recorder participant leaves the room, causing a delay of approximately 10-15 seconds between the stop and when participants are notified.
+Additionally, when the recording stops, the event is not triggered until the recorder participant leaves the room, causing a delay of 20 seconds approximately between the stop and when participants are notified.

     To overcome these limitations, you can follow the steps described in the [advanced recording tutorial](./recording-advanced){:target="\_blank"}, where we implement a custom notification system.
 This system informs participants about the recording status by listening to webhook events and updating room metadata.